 Validation of the design was done by building the Mark1 prototype.Graphics & UI design.

-Further, engineering refinement on Mark1 prototypes resulted in Mark2 prototypes which is now ready for mass production.
-Prior to mass production, prototypes new built for testing and compliance.
+Further, engineering refinement on Mark1 prototypes resulted in Mark2 prototypes which are now ready for mass production.
+Prior to mass production, new prototypes of the IP67 Enclosure Design was built for testing and compliance.